 We’ve found this to be particularly helpful for our clients and make a big impact on the scale, particularly for women.
 The fiber and protein keep blood sugar on an even keel and help to keep you satiated, helping to counteract alcohol’s ability to lower your inhibitions.
 This way, you’re less likely to make poor food and drink choices.
 You’ll also be a bit fuller, so filling your stomach with more liquid from alcohol will be less appealing.

 Another benefit of filling up on protein and fiber and reaping their blood sugar-stabilizing benefits before drinking alcohol is that doing so helps to blunt the blood sugar swings that occur from drinking alcohol.
 While drinking alcohol often results in rebound hypoglycemia during sleep, interfering with a good night’s rest, the protein and fiber help offset this, resulting in better sleep following alcohol consumption.
-This is good news for your health and for your weight–when you don’t sleep well your metabolism is negatively affected and you’re more likely to crave sugar and extra food.
+This is good news for your health and your weight.
+When you don’t sleep well, your metabolism is negatively affected and you’re more likely to crave sugar and extra food.

 Another bonus?
 Much of the hangover effects occur from blood sugar swings.
 Preventing the blood sugar swings means a less severe hangover!